aboldguess/bid-finder/README.md

 - **Run the scraper** by selecting a source from the drop-down list and clicking **Scrape**.
 Progress messages stream to the page and new tenders appear in the results table.
+- **Scrape all sources** at once by visiting `/scrape-all`.
+Each source is processed sequentially and the response details which succeeded or failed.
 - **Add a source** using the *Add Source* form.
 Provide a key, label, search URL and base URL.
 The source is added immediately for the current session.
 - **Manage the application** by registering at `/register`, logging in at